Ecommerce Conversion Rate Optimization: The Ultimate Guide

 Improve online store conversion rate on your homepage

 Using OptiMonk’s Embedded Content feature, you can easily create a section on your homepage that’s only visible to returning customers.
-This will help to improve the conversion rate among this segment.
+This will help to improve the conversion rate of this segment.

 Your product pages play a major role in your conversion optimization process.